NNgen/nngen/README.rst

 configured, the NNgen dataflow is ready to be converted to an actual hardware description.

+You can specify the hardware parameters, such as a data width of the AXI interface and system-wide signal names, via the “config” argument.
+Please see “nngen/verilog.py” for all the list of configurable hardware parameters.

 NNgen generates an all-inclusive dedicated hardware design for an input DNN model, which includes parallel processing elements, on-chip memories, on-chip network between the processing elements and the